-It is well documented that approximately 50% of dogs today are clinically overweight, and in most cases obese.
+It is well documented that approximately 50% of dogs today are clinically overweight and, in most cases, obese.
 Obviously, the more weight on the ligament, the more strain over time.

 4. Weekend Warrior Syndrome:

 This is what I call the plague of the domestic dog.
 Most dogs are natural-born athletes, but in western society – due to our lifestyle and work schedules – we don’t give our dogs enough exercise on a regular basis.
-And then when we do allow them to be dogs and exercise, more often than not, we overdo it.
-Clearly, lack of exercise means weaker muscle and weaker soft tissue ligament, making them more prone to injury.
+And then, when we do allow them to be dogs and exercise, more often than not, we overdo it.
+Clearly, lack of exercise means weaker muscle and weaker soft tissue ligaments, making them more prone to injury.

 5. Lack of Recognizing Early Warning Signs:

-Many times dogs have joint health issues which are underlying and go undiagnosed by both pet owners and veterinarians, mostly due to lack of people’s understanding of what I call the 12 subtle signs of arthritis.
+Many times dogs have joint health issues which are underlying and go undiagnosed by both pet owners and veterinarians, mostly due to a lack of people’s understanding of what I call the 12 subtle signs of arthritis.
 Check out the video discussing these 12 signs.

 What You Can Do to Prevent ACL Injury in Your Dog

-In order to give your dog the best chance of avoiding an injury to their ACL, make sure that they maintain a healthy body weight, exercise them on a regular basis and don’t allow them to overdo it without proper conditioning, get a prophetic X-ray taken of their hips and lumbar spine to ensure good body structure, and lastly, make sure you are giving them to proper supplements to help their joints be as healthy as possible, and be informed about the early warning signs of arthritis.
+In order to give your dog the best chance of avoiding an injury to their ACL, make sure that they maintain a healthy body weight, exercise them on a regular basis, and don’t allow them to overdo it without proper conditioning, get a prophetic X-ray taken of their hips and lumbar spine to ensure good body structure, and lastly, make sure you are giving them to proper supplements to help their joints be as healthy as possible and be informed about the early warning signs of arthritis.
 As with any preventative health measures, you’ll save yourself and your pup a lot of strife by staying ahead of the problem.